polyaxon/polyaxon/site/docs/guides/microk8s.md

 ## Polyaxon configuration

-If you are here, it means that you have a Microk8s cluster and [helm](/docs/guides/setup-helm/) setup.
+If you are here, we assume that you have a Microk8s cluster and [helm](/docs/guides/setup-helm/) setup.

 Please consider reading our [configuration guides](/configuration/introduction/) to have a deeper knowledge about how to configure and customize Polyaxon to fit your needs.